kosimas/ExpressRedisSessions/readme.md

 # ExpressRedisSessions
-Here is a simple example of a express application with serverside session usage.
+Here is a simple example of an express application with serverside session usage.

 ## What do I need to run this?
 * You need NPM and of course Nodejs